-| With
+With

-ever increasing building costs, the requirement for rapid
+ever increasing building costs, the requirement for

-building design, expanded polystyrene (EPS) is becoming increasingly
+aspect of building design, expanded polystyrene (EPS)

-used in modern day construction.
+is becoming increasingly used in modern day construction.

 ADVANTAGES